 Section 702 of the Federal Choice Act states that a student may be eligible for in-state tuition if they are:

-A Veteran who lives in the state where the university is located (regardless of formal state of residence) and enrolls in the school within three years of discharge from a period of active duty service of 90 days or more.
+A Veteran who lives in the state where the university is located (regardless of formal state of residence) and enrolls in the school from a period of active duty service of 90 days or more.

-A dependent using transferred benefits who lives in the state in where the university is located (regardless of formal state of residence) and enrolls in the school within three years of the transferor’s discharge from a period of active duty service of 90 days or more.
+A dependent using transferred benefits who lives in the state in where the university is located (regardless of formal state of residence) and enrolls in the school from a period of active duty service of 90 days or more.

-A dependent using benefits under the Fry Scholarship who lives in the state in where the university is located (regardless of formal state of residence) and enrolls in the school within three years of the service member’s death in the line of duty.
+A dependent using benefits under the Fry Scholarship who lives in the state in where the university is located (regardless of formal state of residence) and enrolls in the school after a service member’s death in the line of duty.

 The student described above should retain in-state status as long as they are continuously enrolled (other than during regularly scheduled breaks between terms).
 The student must fill out the Honorably Discharged Veteran In-State Tuition Application form to qualify.
 For more information on the Federal Choice Act 702, please visit the Federal Choice Act 702 page.